-if the number of PRs remaining to be allocated is less than the number bid for in the next lowest priced tranche, no PRs will be allocated to that, or any other tranche.
+if the number of PRs remaining to be allocated is less than the number bid for in the next lowest priced tranche or tranches, those PRs will be allocated to:

-On or immediately following each PR Allocation Day, First Gas will publish [on OATIS] the number of PRs allocated to each Shipper at a Congested Delivery Point.

-The term of each PR (the PR Term) will commence at 0000 on the PR Allocation Day and terminate at 2400 on the Day prior to the PR Allocation Date for the immediately following scheduled PR Auction, inclusive.
-All PRs will expire automatically at the end of the PR Term.
+that bidder; or

+if there is more than one bidder with the same bid price, to all bidders pro-rata in proportion to the number of PRs for which the bidders bid the same price; and

+First Gas will then notify each Shipper of the PRs allocated to it (if any) and promptly publish that information on OATIS.

-A Shipper may trade PRs with another Shipper at any time during the PR Term, using the trading functionality provided by First Gas for the purpose.
-After any such trade, First Gas will update the Shippers’ PR holdings [on OATIS].
+Subject to section 3.13, a Shipper may trade PRs with another Shipper at any time during their PR Term, using the trading functionality provided by First Gas for the purpose.

+Any trade of PRs is subject to the condition that the buyer must immediately notify First Gas of the price it paid to, or was paid by the seller (expressed in $/PR).
+First Gas will publish that price (in relation to the payment of which First Gas will have no responsibility, or role) and the number of PRs traded on OATIS.
+After any trade, First Gas will update the Shippers’ PR holdings on OATIS.

-Each Shipper will pay for the PRs allocated to it, or which it purchases pursuant to section 3.16, via Priority Rights Charges in accordance with section 11.4 and/or section 11.5.
+Each Shipper must pay for the PRs allocated to it, or which it purchases pursuant to section 3.14, via Priority Rights Charges in accordance with section 11.3 and/or section 11.4.

-A Shipper must pay the Priority Rights Charge for the full amount of its PRs regardless of its Nominated Quantities.
-Where a Shipper’s NQ is less than its holding of PRs at a Congested Delivery Point, the “unused” PRs will not be available to that Shipper.
+To use its PRs a Shipper must nominate for the equivalent DNC in accordance with section 4, provided that a Shipper must pay Priority Rights Charges for all its PRs regardless of its NQs.

+Congestion During a Year

+If a Delivery Point (or more than one) within a Delivery Zone becomes affected by Congestion during a Year, First Gas will notify all Shippers as soon as practicable and, provided notification is made no later than 15 Business Days before the next Scheduled PR Auction Date, will hold a PR Auction for the affected Delivery Point(s) in accordance with section 3.10.
+With effect from the PR Allocation Day, the affected Delivery Point(s) will be excluded from the relevant Delivery Zone.

+Where in its reasonable judgement during a Year a Delivery Point (or more than one) ceases to be, or is no longer likely to be affected by Congestion, First Gas will:

+promptly notify all Shippers;

+allow any Shipper with PRs at the relevant Delivery Point(s) to cancel any number of those PRs, with effect on any date of the Shipper’s choice before the PRs’ Expiry Date;

+to the extent of any cancellation of PRs pursuant to part (b) of this section 3.17, publish Shippers’ amended holdings of PRs on OATIS; and

+with effect from the next Scheduled PR Auction Date, include the relevant Delivery Point(s) in a Delivery Zone to be notified to all Shippers on OATIS.

 Agreed Hourly Profiles

-First Gas recognises that DNC may not always suit the requirements of End-users whose Gas use is inherently highly variable, or which may change substantially from Hour to Hour.
-To provide an additional means for both a Shipper and First Gas to manage such an End-user’s Gas demand, First Gas may be willing to approve an Agreed Hourly profile.
-In principle, First Gas views an Agreed Hourly Profile as an agreed variation of DNC, specifically in respect of the relationship between MDQ and MHQ.
+First Gas recognises that DNC may not meet the requirements of End-users whose Gas use is highly variable, or which may change substantially from Hour to Hour.
+To provide an additional means for both a Shipper and First Gas to manage such an End-user’s use of transmission capacity, First Gas may be willing to approve an Agreed Hourly Profile.

-A Shipper may request an Agreed Hourly Profile at Dedicated Delivery Point only.
-First Gas will consider, but shall not be obliged to approve such request.
+A Shipper may only request an Agreed Hourly Profile at a Dedicated Delivery Point and will give First Gas as much notice as practicable.
+First Gas will not unreasonably delay or decline any request for an Agreed Hourly Profile, but shall not be obliged to consider any request made on the Day that profile is intended to come into effect.

-First Gas reserves the right to cancel any Agreed Hourly Profile without prior notice, and shall have no liability to any party whatsoever if it does so.